Esri/solutions-geoprocessing-toolbox/README.md

 ## Contributing

-Esri welcomes contributions from anyone and everyone.
+Esri welcomes contributions from anyone and everyone through GitHub.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ### Fork and Clone the Repo